CITCOM-project/CausalTestingFramework/docs/source/frontends/json_front_end.rst

 #.
 Specify your test cases in the JSON format (more details below)
 #.
 Create your DAG in a dot file
 #.
 Initialise the JsonUtility class in python with a path of where you want the outputs saved
 #.
-Set the paths pointing the Json class to your json file, dag file and optionally your data file (see data section below) using the .set_paths method
+Set the paths pointing the Json class to your json file, dag file and optionally your data file (see data section below) using the :func:`causal_testing.json_front.json_class.JsonUtility.set_paths` method
 #.
-Run the .setup method providing your scenario
+Run the :func:`causal_testing.json_front.json_class.JsonUtility.setup` method providing your scenario
 #.
-Run the .run_json_tests method, which will execute the test cases provided by the JSON file.
+Run the :func:`causal_testing.json_front.json_class.JsonUtility.run_json_tests` method, which will execute the test cases provided by the JSON file.

 Example Walkthrough
 -------------------